Skip to main content

 Can I file Michigan probate forms without an attorney?

-What should I gather before filling out probate forms?
+What should I gather before filling out Michigan probate forms?

-Gather the original will, death certificate, asset list, deed information, beneficiary records, and the names and addresses of heirs or beneficiaries.
-Those details are commonly needed on the initial petition.
+Gather the original will if one exists, certified death certificates, asset and debt lists, deed or title records, beneficiary records, and names and addresses for heirs or beneficiaries.

-Information current as of April 4, 2026
+Information current as of May 16, 2026

-This content is for informational purposes only and does not constitute legal advice.
+Settled Estate is not a law firm, and this content is for informational purposes only and does not constitute legal advice.
 Probate laws and procedures in Michigan can change.
 Consult with a qualified attorney for advice specific to your situation.
 Full disclaimer.